This post was updated to reflect current trends and information.

 When speaking about a new software implementation, a bank of hours for end user training is typically brought up in the discussion.
-More often than not, however, IT Software Providers will refer to this service as optional, leaving business executives with the belief that the training is unimportant or not fully necessary for a successful implementation.
-This false perception associated to user training can later cause issues for the company in question, such as user resistance, failed implementations or never fully realizing the system’s many benefits, as originally promised by the IT Software Provider.
+More often, IT Software Providers will refer to this service as optional, leaving business executives with the belief that the training is unimportant or not fully necessary for a successful implementation.
+This false perception associated to user training can later causes issues for the company, such as user resistance, unsuccessful implementation or not fully understanding the system benefits, as originally promised by the IT Software Provider.

 Steps to a successful implementation

-To help increase the success rate of software implementations, like full ERP suites, I stronly advise to take your Provider up on the User Training package.
-Here’s why;
+To help increase the success rate of software implementation, like full ERP suites, I strongly advise to take your Provider User Training package.
+Here’s why:

 - If employees (system users) are properly trained and are given the right attention and skills needed during the implementation phase of the system,